EdbMails EDB Recovery and Migration software

 • Step 4: Setup Exchange server for migration

-Given below is a list of key points for installing and preparing the Exchange server for migration.
-If you have already installed and set up your Exchange server, skip to point 4 in this step.
+Below is a list of key points for installing and preparing the Exchange server for migration.

 1. Prepare AD and domains

-1. Before installing Exchange Server, you need to prepare your Active Directory forest and its domains for the new version of Exchange.
+1. Before installing the Exchange server, you need to prepare your Active Directory forest and its domains for the new version of Exchange.

 2. If you have a separate team to manage the Active Directory schema, you need to first extend the active directory schema, else proceed to the next step to prepare the Active Directory.